 Mount Rainier National Park is a brilliant location for snowshoers year-round.
 There are many fantastic Mount Rainier hikes that you can do with brilliant views and get back in touch with nature.
 Hiking in winter may seem challenging and dangerous, but there are quite a few options here.

 A great place to go is in the Paradise area of the park, as it has scenic views.
 That said, you should check in with rangers or via the park’s social media for weather updates.
 They will be able to recommend fantastic routes or advise you about areas with the highest chances of avalanches.

 For more experienced hikers or snowshoe enthusiasts, the hike from Narada Falls to Reflection Lake is a brilliant pick.
 Be warned, as it has an elevation gain of 1,150 feet.
 After this, it’s smooth sailing and full of great photo opportunities.
 Check this post for more breathtaking waterfalls in Washington or visit waterfall hikes by Seattle, such as Myrtle Falls.

 While it’s closed in the winter, check out the Naches Peak Loop Trail during the summer or fall.

 Snowmobiles are allowed in certain parts of Mount Rainier National Park.
 For example, in the southwest area of the park, along Westside Road, for 6.5 miles until the Round Pass.
 Besides this, snowmobiles are permitted on all the road loops of Cougar Rock Campground.

 You can visit the Longmire Museum in the winter as it is open from the 1st of October until the 31st of December from 9 AM to 4:30 PM.
 It is a brilliant way to learn more about the park’s origins, local flora and fauna in the area, and the history of Mt.
 Rainier and its surroundings.
-This is an excellent excursion, especially if there’s unsuitable weather for outdoor activities.
+This is an excellent excursion, especially if the weather is unsuitable for outdoor activities.